Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Januari 2026 19.57.31 UTC
+- WIB: Minggu, 18 Januari 2026 20.36.19 UTC
-- WITA: Minggu, 18 Januari 2026 20.57.31 UTC
+- WITA: Minggu, 18 Januari 2026 21.36.19 UTC
-- WIT: Minggu, 18 Januari 2026 21.57.31 UTC
+- WIT: Minggu, 18 Januari 2026 22.36.19 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny